How Useful was this Review ?

 With the common Nikon F mount, the Nikon FG-20 all Nikkor AI or AIS lenses as well as modern AF lenses with the exception of new G lenses.
 Non-AI lenses cannot be used with the Nikon FG-20.

-The Nikon FG-20 also third party lenses maker like the popular low cost Sigma, Tokina, Tamron... etc. To achieve high picture quality of our reviewers recommend us and most important sharpness, none of this cheap lenses maker is comparable to the original Nikkor lenses.
+The Nikon FG-20 also third party lenses maker like the popular low cost Sigma, Tokina, Tamron... etc. To achieve high picture quality and most important sharpness, none of this cheap lenses maker is comparable to the original Nikkor lenses.
 I always believe that that extra cost spent on the optics is worthy.

 I bought the Nikon FG-20 in August 2000, the same month I got the Nikon FG.
 I got to test it on the actual day I received it when I have a church event going on the day.